Clear the Air with House plants, indoor air can become much more polluted than outdoor air. But there is an easy fix and it is beautiful too.

 Want to sleep better?

-Place a Snake Plant or Mothers In Law tongue (Sanseveria) in your bedroom, they release oxygen into the air at night making for more restful sleep.
+Place a Snake Plant or Mothers In Law tongue (Sansevieria) in your bedroom, they release oxygen into the air at night making for more restful sleep.
 There are a variety of patterned leaves to choose from.
+Click here for a post of dividing your Sansevieria

 House plants also add humidity to the room which is beneficial for those of us in drier climates.